xiaocairush/chia-plot-swar-manager/README.md

 #### A plot manager for chia-plotter: https://github.com/madMAx43v3r/chia-plotter
 [English](README.md) / [Русский](README.RU.md)

+**important**: If you are using chia_plot.exe in windows, please make sure your chia_plot.exe latest version, you can download the latest chia_plot.exe file in [here](https://github.com/stotiks/chia-plotter/releases).

 ![The view of the manager](https://i.imgur.com/hIhjXt0.png "View")

 ##### Development Version: v0.1.0